ros-tooling/cross_compile/DEVELOPING.md

 ## Host Platforms

-This tool aims to support as host platforms
-* all ROS 2 Tier 1 platforms
-* on x86_64 (cross-compiling _from_ ARM platforms has not been deemed necessary)
-* for LTS distributions that have not hit EOL
+The target host platforms for this tool are the Tier 1 platforms specified by non-EOL ROS 2 LTS distributions, on x86_64.
+Cross-compiling on ARM host platforms is out of scope.

-See [REP 2000](https://www.ros.org/reps/rep-2000.html) to determine this target, which as of this writing is:
+See [REP 2000](https://www.ros.org/reps/rep-2000.html) for this list, which is now:
 * Dashing Diademata
   * Ubuntu Bionic 18.04
     * support installation via `pip` and `apt`